jordi-pujol/wwanHotspot/README.md

 Automatically receives an scan signal when the HotSpot is disconnected and deactivates the interface.

-ScanAuto is not recommended because overloads the wifi interface, so we must issue the following command when a HotSpot is activated:
+ScanAuto is not recommended because overloads the wifi interface, so we must issue the following command when a HotSpot becomes available:

 /etc/init.d/wwanHotspot scan